Open-Data-Product-Initiative/v4.1/source/includes/_pricing.md

 The Pricing object is general in nature and should be enough for common (80%) use cases.
 You can make extensions to the standard with "x-" mechanism in order to fulfill any industry specific needs.
 The ["Specification extensions"](#specification-extensions) section provides details on how to use this feature.

+## Referencing Capability in Pricing Plans

+ODPS 4.0 introduces a modular referencing system that allows pricing plans to reuse pre-defined components such as data quality profiles, SLA tiers, access methods, and payment gateways.
+This makes it easy to maintain consistency across multiple data products, reduces duplication, and enables scalable pricing design.
+Why Use Referencing?

+- **DRY Principle**: Define components once, reference them across products.
+- **Modularity**: Maintain separate, reusable blocks for SLA, DQ, access, and payment.
+- **Flexibility**: Switch plans or upgrade tiers by simply changing references.
+- **Auditability**: Easily trace the source of configurations in machine-readable format.

+**Example Component Reference Paths**

+* SLA: `#/product/SLA/gold` references gold SLA profile in the SLA component
+* Data Quality: `#/product/dataQuality/default` references default data quality profile in the data quality component
+* Access: `#/product/dataAccess/download` references download access profile in the SLA component
+* Payment Gateway: `#/product/paymentGateways/paypal` references paypal payment profile in the Payment Gateways component

+In each of these component groups, you can expect a `default` option to be defined.
+This default serves as a baseline configuration, ensuring that even when no custom profile is referenced, a reliable and predictable fallback exists.
+For example, dataQuality.default, SLA.default, and paymentGateways.default can all be used to provide minimum guarantees.

 **Includes the "Pricing Plans as Code" feature.** You can define the necessary actions (CRUP) to set up and use the selected payment gateway, initiating the purchase process. **CRUP** stands for:

 - **C**reate (create pricing plan),